-- Nearly one third of Latino undergraduates are adult learners (25 years and over).
-In the 2019-20 academic year, 31% of Latino undergraduates were over the age of 25.
-This is similar to White undergraduates (33%), less than Black undergraduates (41%), and more than Asian undergraduates (25%).1 \ - Three guarters of Latino adults enrolled in college were born in the United States.
-In 2020.
-75% of Latino adult students (ages 25 and older) enrolled in college were born in the United States.2 - A majority of (65%) Latino adults have a cumulative GPA of 3.0 and higher.
+- Nearly one fifth of Latino adults are enrolled as undergraduates.
+In Fall 2022, 18% of Latino adults (ages 25 and older) were enrolled in college.
+This is similar to White adults (18%) and slightly less than Black adults (25%) and Asian adults (35%). - Three quarters of Latino adults enrolled in college were born in the United States.
+In 2020, 75% of Latino adult students (ages 25 and older) enrolled in college were born in the United States. - A majority of (65%) Latino adults have a cumulative GPA of 3.0 and higher.
 In comparison, 57% of Black adult students, 74% of White non-Hispanic adult students, 76% of Asian adult students, and 67% of all adult students had similar GPAs. - More than half of Latino adults work more than 30 hours per week while enrolled as undergraduates.
-In the 2019-20 academic year, 60% of Latino adults (25 years and older) worked 30 hours or more while enrolled in college.4 - Over half of Latina (female) adult students age 25 and over are also caring for dependent children.
+In the 2019-20 academic year, 60% of Latino adults (25 years and older) worked 30 hours or more while enrolled in college. - Over half of Latina (female) adult students age 25 and over are also caring for dependent children.
 In the 2019-20 academic year, 56% of Latina female undergraduates had dependent children, compared to 31% of Latino male undergraduates.